0xDivyanshu/bWAPP/README.md

     }
     ```

+## HTML Injection - Reflected (URL)

+    I haven't done this as it wont run on Firefox only compatible version is of IE. Niether Chromium,Chrome nor Firefox would work.Look [here](http://penthusiasts.blogspot.com/2013/12/bwapp-html-injection-all.html) for methods.

 # A8 - Cross Site Request Forgery(CSRF)
 Below are the POC html pages.
 Open them in your server and click on button to perform the attack